Research on Dandelions and Cancer

 - Dandelion root extract was clinically proven in 2011 to specifically induce apoptosis in chemo-resistant melanoma (a type of skin cancer)—without toxicity to healthy cells.

-How to make a dandelion root tea-roots can be dug up, dried, pulverized and used to make tea following the video that is posted below.
+How to make a dandelion root tea– the roots can be dug up, dried, pulverized and used to make tea following the video that is posted below.

 - Remove the stems and then clean the roots thoroughly.